From understanding Burstcoin security to selecting a wallet, the Getting Started guide provides the information needed to succeed with Burstcoin.

 Burstcoin Block Reward Schedule

 The Burstcoin block reward is reduced after every 10,800 blocks (approximately once per month).
-The general formula for calculating the block reward based on the current block height is
+The general formula for calculating the block reward based on the current block height is as follows:

 month = block height / 10800reward = 10000 * 95^month / 100^month